×

 We asked expats in Jakarta what banks they use and there advice about banking.
 They advised:

 "Before retiring in Jakarta, expats should research the cost of living and the availability of healthcare services.
 It is also important to familiarize oneself with the local culture and customs, as well as the language.
 Additionally, expats should consider the safety of the area and the availability of transportation.
 It is also important to research the visa requirements and the process for obtaining a retirement visa.
-Finally, expats should consider the availability of leisure activities and the potential for making friends in the area," remarked one expat who made the move to Jakarta.
+Finally, expats should consider the availability of leisure activities and the potential for making friends in the area," said one expat in Jakarta.

 Will I be able to find a job in Jakarta?